 Creating content sucks.
-(Especially for 30 days)
+(Especially for 30 days!)

 Sitting down for several hours to knock out a blog post, video, podcast, etc. isn't always the most fun thing to do.

 I typically create one piece of content (blog post) per week because my time is limited and I believe quality beats quantity any day.

-But, next month that's going to change.
+But, I’ve decided that's going to change.

 I'm going to pump out one piece of content per day.
 (Whether that's a blog post, guest post on my blog, guest post on someone else's blog, a podcast, or a video.)

 Side-Note: No matter what your business is, you’ll benefit from creating content regularly.
 Just be sure to follow these guidelines for starting with topic clusters, and you’ll have no problem creating the RIGHT KIND OF CONTENT.

 If you follow HubSpot’s guidelines, you won’t have to dive deep into keyword rankings and long-tail keywords – which don’t matter much anymore.